 - Guarantor's Statement (pdf) with supporting financial documents from a financial institution with current U.S. dollars exchange rates within 6 months of enrollment

 - WES All international transcripts must be evaluated by WES on a Basic course-by-course basis.

-- TOEFL or IELTS For students who are not native speakers of the English Language
+- TOEFL , PTE or IELTS For students who are not native speakers of the English Language

-- Average TOEFL scores for students range form a minimum of 80 (Internet Based Total), and 550 (Paper Based Total).
-IELTS minimum score for graduate studies is 6.5 Please contact the graduate program director for specific score requirements in your program.
+- Average TOEFL scores for students range from a minimum of 80 (Internet Based Total), and 550 (Paper Based Total).
+The minimum score for the PTE is a 58.
+IELTS minimum score for graduate studies is 6.5.
+Please contact the graduate program director for specific score requirements in your program.